HeXpp/online-challenge/README.md

 # Endless Challenge Online System (onlinechallenge)
+# PHP VERSION IS NOW DEPRECATED BECAUSE OF SECURITY ISSUES, SEE THE REWRITE IN NODE.JS

 ![banner (1)](https://github.com/HeXpp/online-challenge/assets/97027903/573f55a0-b1b3-4317-8f89-9e2eea52bd76)

 Cheap to host, easy to implement online system used in SMM:WE 3.4.0
 ## Features
-- Works only with a PHP server and a MySQL server
+- Works only with a PHP server and a MySQL server (deprecated)
 - Progress and lives storage
 - Player leaderboards (highest records on each difficulty)
 - Independent from the main online system developed by DangerousZone